 The QIS system standardized data using emerging national standard vocabularies.
 The system supports: 1) identification of best practices; 2) establishment of appropriate CHC benchmarks; 3) development, implementation, and evaluation of targeted quality improvement interventions; 4) use of clinical decision support systems; and 5) promotion of public policies to improve health and health services to low-income populations.

-- Obtain detailed business and technical requirements for development of a flexible, evidence-based, clinical template system that interoperates with four vendor-based electronic health records (EHRs) and a QIS to aggregate and integrate multiple data sources within and across seven community health centers in a timely, efficient manner.
+- Obtain detailed business and technical requirements for development of: 1) a flexible, evidence-based, clinical template system that interoperates with commercially-available EHRs and 2) a timely and efficient quality information reporting system that aggregates and integrates multiple data sources within seven CHCs.
+(Achieved)

-- Guide, support, and evaluate each CHC practice to build capacity and monitor associated costs as they independently, without vendor support, implemented an evidence-based guideline.
+- Guide, support, and evaluate each CHC practice to build capacity and monitor associated costs as they independently (i.e., without vendor support) implement an evidence-based guideline template.
+(Not Achieved)

-- Evaluate the usability, utility, accuracy, and best methods for incorporating quality measure reporting as a feedback mechanism for providers and practice managers.
+- Evaluate the usability, utility, accuracy, and best methods for incorporating quality measure reporting as a feedback mechanism to providers and practice managers.
+(Not Achieved)